facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # An unexpected behaviour

-Take a look to this code
+Take a look at this code

 ```php
 <?php